It’s almost Election Day (for real)!

 • Be a U.S. citizen

-• People with a past criminal conviction have the right to register and vote.
+• People with past criminal convictions have the right to register and vote.
 For more information about voting with convictions, visit VotingWithConviction.org.

 How can I register to vote?